theleveragedguess/algorist/Part_1_Practical_Algorithm_Design/chapter_1/README.md

 An important and honorable technique in algorithm design is to narrow the set of allowable instances until there is a correct and efficient algorithm.

-A single _counter example_ providing a bad output for an algorithm is sufficient to prove it's incorrectness.
+A single _counter example_ providing a bad output for an algorithm is sufficient to prove its incorrectness.
 _Verifiability_ and _simplicity_ should characterize good counter examples.

 To find counter examples: